edvinand/custom_ble_service_example/README.md

 ```
 The CCCD *(Client Characteristic Configuration Descriptor)* is a field which is used to enable notifications *(CCCD = 0x01)* or Indications *(CCCD = 0x02)*.
 Like the characteristic metadata we need to set the metadata of the CCCD in custom_value_char_add(), which is done by adding the following snippet before the characteristic metadata is set.
+*The characteristic's metadata is set with the lines starting with char_md. ... = x;

 ```C
 /* This code belongs in custom_value_char_add() in ble_cus.c*/